danielzema/Lyringo/README.md

 ## Usage
 The application is not yet hosted and therefore only works for me.

-(For developers: Follow the installationguide at the end of this page.)
+(For developers: Follow the installation guide at the end of this page.)

 Before public release Lyringo will transform into a web-hosted application.